Panda-Shawn/DFWLayer/README.md

 # Differentiable Frank-Wolfe Optimization Layer

-This repo contains code accompaning the paper, [Differentiable Frank-Wolfe Optimization Layer](https://arxiv.org/abs/2308.10806).
+This repo contains code accompaning the paper, **DFWLayer: Differentiable Frank-Wolfe Optimization Layer**.
 DFWLayer is a differentiable optimization layer which accelerates both the optimization and backprogation procedure with non-differentiable norm constraints.

 ## Dependencies